langchain-ai/langgraph/docs/docs/tutorials/index.md

 - [Agent-based](chatbot-simulation-evaluation/agent-simulation-evaluation.ipynb): Evaluating chatbots via simulated user interactions
 - [Within LangSmith](chatbot-simulation-evaluation/langsmith-agent-simulation-evaluation.ipynb): Evaluating chatbots in LangSmith over a dialog dataset

+#### Text Mining

+- [TNT-LLM](tnt-llm/tnt-llm.ipynb): learn to build rich, interpretable taxonomies of user intentand using the classification system developed by Microsoft for their Bing Copilot application.

 #### Competitive Programming

 - [Can Language Models Solve Olympiad Programming?](usaco/usaco.ipynb): Build an agent with few-shot "episodic memory" and human-in-the-loop collaboration to solve problems from the USA Computing Olympiad; adapted from the [paper of the same name](https://arxiv.org/abs/2404.10952v1) by Shi, Tang, Narasimhan, and Yao.